Nikhil-Dingane/Introduction-to-UNIX/README.md

 	When you don't know the exact command then you can use the apropos command with the related keyword which will show all related commands with that keyword.

 ## File Permissions:
-	In UNIX, every file has its associated permissions of r for reading, w for write and e for executing.
-	By using ls command we can see all associated permissions of the files as follows:
-	**ls -l**
-This command will show all the permissions of the file of file owner, group and others.

-	In the case of a file, read means reading the file data, write the data in the file and execute means executing the file.
-	In the case of a directory, r means listing the files from the directory, w means creating new files in a directory and e means accessing the files from the directory.